Press Secretary Sean Spicer: Photographs Of President Trump’s Inauguration Were ‘Intentionally Framed To Minimize Crowd Size’

 One day after President Trump’s inauguration, White House Press Secretary Sean Spicer criticized journalists for misreporting the number of people who attended the coverage.
 Spicer also blamed them for “deliberately engaging in false reporting.”
 After he had made the accusations, Spicer left the briefing room without taking any questions.
 According to CBS News, Spicer called out two examples of misreporting on Twitter.

 The first one was about a widely shared picture that showed the difference in crowds compared to President Obama’s 2009 inauguration and President Trump’s 2017 inauguration.
-The second example was about the report which claimed that the bust of Martin Luther King had been removed from the White House.
+The second example was about the report which claimed that the bust of Martin Luther King Jr. had been removed from the White House.

 Spicer said both these were clear instances of false reporting.